madisive/madisive.github.io/about.md

 - Python

 ## My time in the Club Penguin community
 I joined the MMO game Club Penguin in 2006.
 From 2009 to 2016, I was active in the world of Club Penguin cheats and private servers.
-I moderated a few servers and opened my own popular CPPS in 2012 and 2015.
+I moderated a few and opened my own popular CPPS in 2012 and 2015.
 A small team and I later created CPSL, a server listing website for the community.

 ## Contact me
 Text me on Signal at (252) 515-1046.
 You can also shoot me an email at: